Consumer advice center: TikTok, Meta, Amazon & Co. manipulate users for consent

 According to the consumer advocates, there are manipulative designs (dark patterns) in all of the services investigated.
 These aim to ensure that users allow the gatekeepers to merge personal data as far as possible.
 Dark patterns concern, for example, the visual design of the selection window, the linguistic framing of the options for users or the effort required to individually adapt or change the data aggregation.

 Concrete example from the vzbv: "If you choose the variant without data exchange with Facebook on Facebook Marketplace, the banner 'You are using the non-personalized version of Marketplace.
 You can find more information and options here (link).
 In this case, the link takes users to the 'Change my selection' option and then to the selection menu."
-In the personalized version (with consent), however, this banner does not appear on the start screen of the Marketplace.
+With the personalized version (with Consent) this banner does not appear on the start screen of the Marketplace.

 TikTok (ByteDance), on the other hand, is deliberately playing on users' concerns that they will have to pay for the service if they do not agree to the pooling of data.
-"Allow us to use your data to show you relevant advertising so that TikTok remains free," writes the video platform, which is particularly popular with young people.
+"Allow us to use your data to provide you with relevant Advertising so that TikTok remains free," writes the video platform, which is particularly popular with young people.

 The consumer advocates also criticize the fact that the consent option for data sharing is at the top or first position in all the services examined, in some cases even highlighted in color.